Building an anti/beyond/despite capitalist movement

 By Becky Ellis

 Permaculture is a philosophy and set of practices aimed at creating regenerative human spaces that mimic natural eco-systems.
-The concept was developed by two Australians, Bill Mollison and David Holmgren, in the 1970s based on their observations of the ecological systems created by Indigenous and “traditional” communities around the world.
+The concept was developed in the 1970s based on observations of the ecological systems created by Indigenous and “traditional” communities around the world.
 The philosophy of permaculture offers a counter-hegemonic worldview especially regarding the place of human societies within nature.
 While permaculture can be thought of as a movement, some of its proponents insist it stay de-politicized and professionalized as a system of ecological design.
 Indeed, some of the practices of permaculture limit its potential to grow as a movement — thereby also limiting its effectiveness as a vehicle for and model of change.

 I believe that permaculture proponents need to move away from promoting permaculture as primarily a set of ecological design practices and principles.
 Instead, it must be built as a dynamic social movement that provides a vision for radical transformation of human societies.
 In doing so, the permaculture movement must concern itself with social and environmental justice — actively resisting racism, colonialism, classism and sexism.
 The permaculture movement must find ways to become an accessible and participatory movement with a strong following in diverse, urban neighbourhoods.
 The emphasis on land ownership and entrepreneurship must be replaced with collective action and creation of anti/beyond/despite-capitalist commons.